MEMBERSHIP POLICIES AND PROCEDURES

 - All coach boat operators must hold US Sailing powerboat certification or other form of certification/license approved by the Sail Training Commander and/or Sailing Director

 - Coaches may use one or two coach boats at the discretion of the Sailing Director, keeping in mind the conditions, activity, and skill level of the students.
 In the event that conditions require two adults per boat, parent and/or member volunteers may be asked to assist.
-Coach boats should have a radio on board at all times
+Coach boats should have a radio as well as all Texas Boater safety requirements on board at all times

 - Sail Training Sailboats